 Auto-reconnect was a big milestone which improved usability a lot, and my current favourites are

-- splitting worksheets and using different connections in the splitted panes
+- splitting worksheets and using different connections in the split panes

-- dragging values from result set into worksheets and table filters (because it gives you a comma separated list)
+- dragging values from the result set into worksheets and table filters (because it gives you a comma-separated list)